-When Mr & Mrs. Weir go out of town for the weekend, Lindsey hosts a keg party.
-Sam, Bill, and Neal, worried that the party-goers will get too rowdy, substitute a keg of non-alcoholic beer for the one the freaks have on ice.
+When Mr and Mrs. Weir go out of town for the weekend, Lindsay hosts a keg party.
+Sam, Bill and Neal, worried that the party-goers will get too rowdy, substitute a keg of non-alcoholic beer for the one the freaks have on ice.

 Was this review helpful to you?